Mike Birbiglia: Sleepwalk and beyond

 In 2011, Birbiglia mounted his second one-man show, My Girlfriend's Boyfriend, which ran for four months off-Broadway and won the Lucille Lortel Award for Outstanding Solo Show.
 He toured My Girlfriend's Boyfriend around the world with tour dates in the United States, Australia, Canada and the United Kingdom.
 On June 2, 2013, Birbiglia performed it for the last time at Carnegie Hall.
 My Girlfriend's Boyfriend was featured as the number one stand-up special of 2013 by Vulture, Paste, The Laugh Button and Laughspin.
 It was also named one of Time Out New York's Best Comedy Specials of 2013.
 Flavorwire listed the special as one of the top 20 funniest stand-up specials of all time.

 For his second film, Birbiglia drew upon his early experience with improv in Don't Think Twice (2016), which centers on a fictional Manhattan improv troupe.
 Birbligia also stars among an ensemble cast including Keegan-Michael Key, Gillian Jacobs, Kate Micucci, Tami Sagher, and Chris Gethard.
 The film was nominated for several awards, including the Critics' Choice Award for Best Comedy and St. Louis Film Critics Association award for Best Comedy.

 Birbiglia's Thank God for Jokes comedy special was released on Netflix on February 28, 2017.

 In April 2017, Birbiglia announced a tour of his newest show titled The New One.
 The tour started with 25 cities and, in December 2017, featured a limited podcast titled The Old Ones.
 The podcast features Mike Birbiglia analyzing his old stand-up with guests including his brother Joe Birbiglia, comedians Pete Holmes and John Mulaney, film producer and director Judd Apatow, contributor to 'This American Life' Ira Glass and his wife.
 The New One made its off-Broadway debut at the Cherry Lane Theatre on July 26 and was scheduled to run through August 2 before a high demand for tickets extended the show's run to and through August 26.

 The show then received a Broadway transfer, with performances beginning October 25, 2018 and running through January 20, 2019 at the Cort Theatre.

 In March 2020, Birbiglia created a charity initiative called "Tip Your Waitstaff" with fellow comics to raise money for comedy clubs closed because of COVID-19.

 Birbiglia is a regular contributor to the Public Radio International-distributed program This American Life.

-Birbiglia temporarily replaced Jimmy Kimmel for a brief while in 2022, as Kimmel recovered from COVID-19.
+Birbiglia temporarily replaced Jimmy Kimmel for a short time in 2022, as Kimmel recovered from COVID-19.

-In 2022, Birbiglia premiered his show titled The Old Man and the Pool at the Steppenwolf Theatre Company, where it ran from April 28 to May 22.
-He later opened the show on Broadway at the Vivian Beaumont Theater, where it ran from November 13, 2022 to January 15, 2023.
+In 2022, Birbiglia premiered his show titled The Old Man and the Pool at the Steppenwolf Theatre Company in Chicago, where it ran from April 28 to May 22.
+He later opened the show on Broadway at the Vivian Beaumont Theater, where it ran from November 13, 2022, to January 15, 2023, and at the Wyndham's Theatre in London's West End between September 12, 2023, and October 7, 2023.
+The show premiered on Netflix on November 21, 2023, to positive reviews.
+His fourth Netflix special, "The Good Life," premiered on May 26, 2025.